 - No Name Given: As mentioned above, with Van's sidekick.

-- Other Me Annoys Me: The Flaming Price's eviler, gay version from an Alternate Universe.
+- Other Me Annoys Me: The Flaming Price's eviler, gay version from an Alternate Universe is shown to really get on his main counterpart's nerves.

 - Quest Giver: One bit character is officially named "Quest Giver Guy".